 Struggling to be sustainable over the holidays?
 Whether you want to avoid waste, give plastic the cold shoulder or just want to get a bit creative over the festive period, we've put together a few top tips to make your Christmas even greener this year.

-1. Choose a Grown in Britain certified tree
+1. Choose a British-grown Christmas tree

 Check out our map to find your nearest Forestry England tree shop.